JaniL/srcdslog/README.md

 srcdslog
 ========

-Srcdslog is node.js module for parsing srcds's logs, sent by it's logaddress feature.
+Srcdslog is node.js module for parsing srcds's logs.

 It's still missing some matching and should be used for one server as it doesn't mention ip and the port in event arguments.